nasrinimapour/ai-content-analyzer/README.md

 * Object Detection: Employs a COCO-SSD model via TensorFlow.js to identify and locate up to 80 common objects.

-* Contextual Object Classification (CLIP): For each detected object, the tool uses OpenAI's CLIP model (via transformers.js) to classify whether the object represents a hateful symbol or a neutral object.
+* Contextual Object Classification with CLIP: For each detected object, the tool uses OpenAI's CLIP (Contrastive Language–Image Pre-training) model (via transformers.js) to classify whether the object represents a hateful symbol or a neutral object.

 * Keyword Flagging: Scans both the input prompt and the recognized image text for a customizable list of hateful keywords.